WUSTL Course Listings Login with WUSTL Key

 SecDays TimeBuilding / RoomInstructorFinal ExamSeatsEnrollWaits

-Desc:Instruction in this course section will utilize R for statistical computing.
+Desc:Instruction in this course will utilize R for statistical computing.

 Actions:BooksSyllabus